nychealth/EH-dataportal/README.md

 - keywords: a field used to populate information for the site search function
 - tags: a freeform category we are not yet using

+Each Key Topic also has a single keyTopic parameter that matches its title, and other content's category tag.

 ### Using custom layouts
 If a file contains ```layout: custom``` in the frontmatter,  Hugo will look for a layout named ```custom.html``` in the same directory structure within ```/themes/dohmh/layouts```.
 Use this for one-off data features like the Air Quality Explorer.
 For Key Topic landing pages, use ```layout: single``` to force these pages to display based on the ```single.html``` template instead of the list template (```section.html```).